-- The MTA MUST generate a correlation ID an arbitrary value that will be exchanged as part of the device capability data to the Provisioning Application.
-This value is used as an identifier to correlate related events in the MTA provisioning sequence. - The Provisioning Application MUST provide the MTA with its MTA configuration data file.
-The MTA configuration file is specific to the MTA-component of the embedded-MTA and separate from the CM-component's configuration data file. - The configuration data file format is TLV binary data suitable for transport over the specified TFTP or HTTP access method. - The Provisioning Application MUST have the capability to configure the MTA with different data and voice service providers. - The Provisioning Application MUST provide secure SNMP access to the device. - The Provisioning Application MUST support online incremental device/subscriber provisioning using SNMP with security enabled. - MTA MUST Specify all of its Capabilities in DHCP Option-60 in accordance with section 10. - Provisioning Application MUST NOT assume any Capabilities, which do not have default values.
+The MTA MUST generate a correlation ID - an arbitrary value that will be exchanged as part of the device capability data to the Provisioning Application.
+This value is used as an identifier to correlate related events in the MTA provisioning sequence.

+- The Provisioning Application MUST provide the MTA with its MTA configuration data file.
+The MTA configuration file is specific to the MTA-component of the embedded-MTA and separate from the CM-component's configuration data file. - The configuration data file format is TLV binary data suitable for transport over the specified TFTP or HTTP access method. - The Provisioning Application MUST have the capability to configure the MTA with different data and voice service providers. - The Provisioning Application MUST use only SNMPv3 to provision devices in the Secure Flow.
+The support of the Basic and Hybid Flows is optional for the Provisioning Application.
+If the Basic and Hybrid Flows are supported, the Provisioning Application MUST use only SNMPv2c to provision devices in the Hybrid or Basic Flow. - The Provisioning Application MUST provide SNMPv3 and SNMPv2 for device management. - The Provisioning Application MUST support online incremental device/subscriber provisioning using SNMP with security enabled for devices provisioned with the Secure Flow.
+If supported, the Provisioning Application MUST support online incremental device/subscriber provisioning using SNMP with security disabled for devices provisioned with the Basic or Hybrid Flow. - MTA MUST Specify all of its Capabilities in DHCP Option-60 in accordance with section 10. - Provisioning Application MUST NOT assume any Capabilities, which do not have default values.
 In case if Capabilities supplied by the MTA are not consistent in format and/or in number and/or in values, the Provisioning Application MUST use the other means to identify the MTA's capabilities (e.g. SNMPv3 if possible).